-- 18. Infants will not be permitted to sleep in an upright position for an extended period of time. - 19.
+- 17. All children's head will be uncovered while sleeping - 18.
+Infants will not be permitted to sleep in an upright position for an extended period of time. - 19.
 If an infant falls asleep in a seated position in the room; they will be placed promptly in their cribs. - 20.
-Cribs and cots will be arranged to allow space for staff to safety and quickly maneuver between each child. - 21.
-Staff will remain alert and attentive for the duration of sleep time and position themselves to enable proper supervision of children.
+Cribs and cots will be arranged to allow space for staff to safety and quickly maneuver between each child. - 21.Staff will remain alert and attentive for the duration of sleep time and position themselves to enable proper supervision of children.